 |Grill Cart||Weber Q100/200 Series Rolling Cart (discontinued)||Weber 6557 Q Portable Cart|

 * The original Q140 lid was a light grey/Titanium color.
 It was updated to a dark grey lid and given a matte cast-iron grate. for a while prior to the 2014 Q1400 restyling release.

 There was an increase in the price for the Q140 vs Q1400.

 HINT: If you have an older Q140 Weber electric gill that’s still working well (and they do last for years even when left outside), you may want to consider updating the grate.
 The new grates fit both the current and previous models.
 If you are using a stainless steel or matte cast-iron grate, check out the newer porcelain-coated cast-iron grate.
 The cast-iron holds the heat much better than the stainless steel version, and its smooth finish is much easier are easier to clean.
-Make sure double-check listing to ensure you’re buying the right sized-version.
+Make sure to double-check the listing to ensure you’re buying the right sized version.

 A quick summary of model differences

 In 2014 Weber released an updated version of its small outdoor electric grill.
 The Q1400 continues to be based on the sturdy core design of Weber’s products with a few updates including the name.
-The new cast-iron grate was a welcomed enhancement that improves the grills heat and cooking performance.
+The new cast-iron grate was a welcomed enhancement that improves the grill’s heat and cooking performance.